-The Collegiate Institute is a program for students in the academic middle as they prepare to navigate college preparation courses.
-This institute actively engages students in meta-cognitive processes of analysis and evaluation of learning through effective methodologies of learning strategies called W-I-C-O-R (Writing, Inquiry, Collaboration, Organization, and Reading).
+AVID is a program for students in the academic middle as they prepare to navigate college preparation courses.
+This program actively engages students in meta-cognitive processes of analysis and evaluation of learning through effective methodologies of learning strategies called W-I-C-O-R (Writing, Inquiry, Collaboration, Organization, and Reading).
 The program prepares students to enroll in rigorous honors and AP courses.
-The institute uses AVID methodologies in the elective courses that are part of the regular school day.
-Collegiate Institute students are expected to take part in clubs & activities as well as form study groups with their peers.
+The program uses AVID methodologies in the elective courses that are part of the regular school day.
+AVID students are expected to take part in clubs & activities as well as form study groups with their peers.
 There is an application and interview process involved with a limited number of students being accepted into the program and parents must be willing to be active participants.
-Applications are due by February 3, 2023.
+Applications are due by February 3, 2025.